 (photo Benko Photographics)

-- The Box Office is open from 9am-9pm on Friday and Saturday, and from 9am-8pm on Sunday to exchange your tickets for wristbands.
+- The Box Office is open from noon-9pm on Thursday, from 9am-9pm on Friday and Saturday, and from 9am-8pm on Sunday to exchange your tickets for wristbands.
 Once placed on, wristbands are non-refundable and non-transferable.
 If you remove, tear, damage or lose your wristband, we will not replace it.